VIP-PPML/EzPC/README.md

 To run the apptainer: `apptainer run sci.sif`

-To open an apptainer shell: `apptainer shell --writable sci.sif`
+To open an apptainer shell: `apptainer shell --writable sci.sif` (writable can only be used if you used the --sandbox flag when building)

 ## Testing
 ### Millionaire's Protocol